pmoores/MechaCar_Statistical_Analysis/README.md

 **FIGURE 1: Summary Statistics - MechaCar MPG**
 ![Summary Statistics - MechaCar MPG](https://github.com/pmoores/MechaCar_Statistical_Analysis/blob/main/Resources/MechaCar_mpg_Summary_stats.png)

-- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+QUESTION 1: Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+ANSWER: Vehicle length (2.60e-08) and ground clearance (5.21e-08) provided a non-random amount of variance to the mpg values.

-- Is the slope of the linear model considered to be zero?
+QUESTION 2: Is the slope of the linear model considered to be zero?
 Why or why not?
+ANSWER: No, the p-value (5.35e-11) is much smaller than a 0.001 significance level therefore there is sufficient evidence to reject the null hypothesis, meaning that the slope of our linear model is not zero.

-Does this linear model predict mpg of MechaCar prototypes effectively?
+QUESTION 3: Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+ANSWER: Yes, the model predicts mpg of MechaCar prototypes effectively because the Multiple R-squared value of 0.7149 is closer to 1 than 0 (71% accuracy).

 ## Summary Statistics on Suspension Coils